 This has come at an important time for Task Pigeon and reinvigorates my belief in what I am trying to achieve.
 But this information alone isn’t enough.
 For startups who stopped at this level, they would be missing out on a wealth of data that can help them make more informed decisions about their business.

 What the two examples above demonstrate to me is that we don’t have an issue getting customers to our site and to sign up.
 While we always want more visitors to our site, we achieve a very healthy conversion rate of 2.74% for the people who do make it there.
 That gives me confidence that our message and branding resonates with people and when they hit the Task Pigeon home page they see that we can solve a problem for them, and enter their email to sign up.
+If you are not as confident in yours, consider consulting with a Conversion Rate Optimization Agency London, or one local to you.

 The strong performance on this front is also reflected in the growth in user numbers we have seen during this period.
 Last month, the number of new sign ups increased by 50%.